Oil prices ease in cautious trading ahead of OPEC meeting

-International Brent crude oil futures LCOc1 were down 17 cents, or 0.3 percent, at $61.39 per barrel.
+International Brent crude oil futures were down 17 cents, or 0.3 percent, at $61.39 per barrel.

 Since early October, crude oil has lost around 30 percent of its value amid surging supply and fears that an economic downturn will erode fuel demand.